Self-attention for raw optical Satellite Time Series Classification: Experiments and Results

 \subsection{Quantitative Model Evaluation}

-We compared the performance of the deep learning models \rnn~\citep{Hochreiter97:LST}, \transformer~\cite{vaswani2017attention}, \msresnet~\cite{wang2017time}, \new{the DuPLO model~\cite{interdonato2019duplo}}, and \tempcnn~\cite{pelletier2019temporal}, as well as a {Random Forest (RF)} classifier as shallow baseline.
-We determined the optimal hyper-parameters separately for preprocessed and raw Sentinel 2 time series datasets, and for the 23 and 12 class categorizations, as described in \cref{sec:tune}.
+We compared the performance of the deep learning models \rnn~\citep{Hochreiter97:LST}, \transformer~\cite{vaswani2017attention}, \msresnet~\cite{wang2017time}, {the \duplo \\ model~\cite{interdonato2019duplo}}, and \tempcnn~\cite{pelletier2019temporal}, as well as an {RF} classifier as shallow baseline.
+We determined the optimal hyperparameters separately for preprocessed and raw Sentinel 2 time series datasets, and for the 23-class and 12-class categorizations, as described in \cref{sec:tune}.
 For each experiment, we trained and evaluated three different models with the best, second-best, and third-best hyperparameter configuration and random seeds for parameter initialization and composition of the training batches.
 In \cref{tab:preraw}, we present the mean and standard deviation of the accuracy metrics from these three results.
-All models were trained and evaluated on block partitions for training and evaluation (\cf \cref{fig:aoi}) in all three regions Hollfeld, Krumbach and Bavarian forest.
+All models were trained and evaluated on block partitions for training and evaluation (\cf \cref{fig:aoi}) in all three regions, Hollfeld, Krumbach, and Bavarian forest.
 We evaluated these models on raw and preprocessed satellite time series on identical field parcels.